 After all that, it’s pretty conclusive to say that they don’t make sofas like they used to anymore.

-But if your sofa is still structurally sound and you’re here trying to find out whether your sofa can be slipcovered – check out this infographic
+To figure out whether your sofa can be slipcovered – check out this infographic